ScottLogic/iOS8-day-by-day/24-presentation-controllers/24-presentation-controllers.md

 edges of the content view.
 - Override `viewWillTransitionToSize(size:, withTransitionCoordinator:)` in the
 presentation controller and update the dimming view appropriately.
-- Override `contentViewWillLayoutSubviews()` and again, update the dimming view appropriately.
+- Override `containerViewWillLayoutSubviews()` and again, update the dimming view appropriately.

 Since we all know how to use autolayout, and
 [day 14](http://www.shinobicontrols.com/blog/posts/2014/08/06/ios8-day-by-day-day-14-rotation-deprecation/)